AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/sfdc-sync-details/sfdc-sync-deleting-a-lead-contact.md

 Here are some of the details:

-* Marketo doesn't&nbsp;automatically&nbsp;delete people just because leads were deleted in Salesforce.&nbsp;Rather a field “SFDC Is Deleted” flag is set to true.
+* Marketo doesn't automatically delete people just because leads were deleted in Salesforce.
+Rather a field “SFDC Is Deleted” flag is set to true.
 You can trigger off this field to delete in Marketo if desired.
 * [Delete Person](../../../../product-docs/core-marketo-concepts/smart-campaigns/flow-actions/delete-person.md) flow action.
 This deletes a person in MKTO but you have a choice to delete in `Salesforce` too.

 * [Delete From SFDC](../../../../product-docs/core-marketo-concepts/smart-campaigns/salesforce-flow-actions/delete-person-from-sfdc.md) flow action: This deletes a lead in SFDC but you have a choice to delete a person in Marketo as well.